 Plan to go somewhere this summer?
 If so, you are not alone.
-In fact, AAA projects 38 million Americans will travel on Memorial Day weekend, the second-highest Memorial Day travel volume on record, and the most since 2005.
+In fact, AAA projects that nearly 42 million Americans will travel on Memorial Day weekend, a 5 percent boost from 2017.

 If you are planning to travel by car this summer season, take steps to avoid ending up on the side of the road.
 Make sure your car is in good shape so it won’t break down.

 A properly maintained car gets you where you want to go, and saves you money getting there.
 Here’s what you need to check: